BALOGHBence/portfolio/source/projects/2_Homogenization.rst

 Conclusion
 ==========

-The project showcases my abilities in theoretical research, algorithm development, and software implementation and problem solving in general.
+The project showcases my abilities in theoretical research, algorithm development, software implementation and problem solving in general.
 It is one thing to read a book and implement the algorithms described in it, but it is a completely different challenge to take an existing theory and improve it, makeing it more suitable to a given problem.
 This requires a deep understanding of the underlying principles, as well as creativity and problem-solving skills.